zaltac/NumMethodsWPseudoCodes/Chapter09/videos.md

 [Video 7.
 One Step Methods: Numerical Stability and Stiffness](https://youtu.be/yABmV2qnzcg) This video covers the concept of numerical stability and stiffness.
 The stability criterion for the explicit and implicit euler, trapezoidal rule, and runge-kutta methods are presented and discussed.

 [Video 8.
 Multi Step Methods: Adams-Bashforth and Adams-Moulton Methods](https://youtu.be/6nCA0K3ARo8) This video covers the multistep methods, specifically explicit Adams-Bashforth and implicit Adams-Moulton methods.
 A step-by-step example is presented showing the implementation of both methods using second-order formulas.

+[Video 9.
+Multi Step Methods: Backward Differentiation Formulas](https://youtu.be/Lp1_YH-_OIQ) This video covers the derivation and implementation of the backward differentiation formulas (BDFs).
+A step-by-step example is presented showing the implementation of BDF2.